aatef/DevNOps/nana-bootcamp.md

 - Project: API Request to GitLab

 ## Automation with Python
-    After having learnt the programming basics and now being able to write programs, you will learn how to use this Python knowledge for DevOps use cases.
+    After having learnt the programming basics and now being able to write programs.
+    You will learn how to use this Python knowledge for DevOps use cases.

 ### Cloud Automation - AWS & Python
 - Introduction to Boto (AWS Library for Python)